 Most stolen car models in NZ

-Tradies’ vehicles are a magnet for thieves, who target tools and work gear.
+But, overall, tradies’ vehicles are the biggest magnets for thieves, who target tools and work gear.
 But since utes are usually considered work vehicles, they’re often left off many lists of most stolen passenger vehicles.
 This is despite the number of utes (especially twin cabs) being used as family wagons.
-However, looking at the statistics, the top two stolen vehicles in NZ this year are both utes, and by a good measure.

-The top 15 makes and models targeted by thieves in the six months to the end of May 2022:
+The top makes and models targeted by thieves in the six months to Feb 13, 2024:

 Car Brand/Model | No. Stolen |